isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    "Dhcp6": { "lease-database": { "contact-points": "remote-host-name[, ...]" , ... }, ... }

-Normally, the database will be on the same machine as the DHCPv6 server.
+Normally, the database is on the same machine as the DHCPv6 server.
 In this case, set the value to the empty string:

 ::